writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 > **JavaScript Event Notification:** JavaScript events will notify your front end of critical updates and let you know when it is safe to deactivate the module.

-Add this script tag in the header:
+Add the script tag presented in the following code block in the page header:

 ```javascript
 <script